Ali Mills Insights

 “I’m going through a lot of change right now — divorce, body changes, career transition, or empty nesting.
 Is meditation really something that can help?”

-Meditation won’t “fix” things overnight, but it gives you practical tools to calm the nervous system, gain perspective, and reconnect with your inner strength.
+Absolutely.
+Change can stir deep emotions and leave you feeling unsteady.
+Meditation won’t fix everything overnight, but it offers practical ways to calm the nervous system, find perspective, and reconnect with your inner strength.

 “Do I have to share in the group?
 I’m quite private.”